 A 2014 National Alliance on Mental Health study found that, “64% of people with mental illness report holidays make their conditions worse”.
 Similarly, the American Psychological Association found that 38% of people experience increased stress levels during the holiday season citing lack of time, financial pressure, gift-giving, and family gatherings as causes.

 While many folks look forward to the holidays as a time of abundance, joy, and family, just as many of us experience feelings of stress, anxiety, loneliness, shame, misery, and depression between November and the New Year.
 Life is complex and often hard, and there are so many of us who do not have happy families, happy family memories or happy holidays.
 Feeling the “holiday blues,” and even the holiday really blues, is perfectly normal.
-In fact, we’re coming up on our second holiday season since the start of the pandemic so chances are we could all use a little help taking care of ourselves.
+In fact, we’re coming up on our third holiday season since the start of the pandemic so chances are we could all use a little help taking care of ourselves.
 We’ve compiled steps you can take to deal with the holiday blues in ways that serve your well-being and mental health.

 Practice Compassion for Yourself